 All government facilities, services, and communications must be accessible.

-Public accommodations (e.g., restaurants, hotels, retail stores, etc.) may not discriminate based on disability.
+Public accommodations (e.g., restaurants, hotels, retail stores) may not discriminate based on disability.

 Reasonable changes in policies, practices, and procedures must be made to avoid discrimination.

 Auxiliary Aids

 Unless an undue burden results, the business must provide auxiliary aids and services to persons with vision or hearing impairments or other persons with disabilities.
 However, as part of the student's IEP or 504 Plan, the division or another agency might provide auxiliary aids and services.